Ttimofeyka/Rave/reference/lexer.md

- # Lexer Specification
+ # Lexer Reference

-Here is the specification of the Rave programming language lexer.
+Here is the reference of the Rave programming language lexer.

 ### Supported encodings